amitofsk/dandy/docs/Dandy.md

 asyncio.run(main())

 ```
-#### 10.3.1 Option C: Microcontroller code, now with asyncIO
+#### 10.3.1 Option C: Microcontroller code, now with asyncIO, with the PSoC6 in MicroPython

-This example is incomplete.
+See section 10.3.1 Option A and the file `src/microcontr/motor2PSoC.py`.

+This example mostly works, but is flaky.
+It needs more debugging.
+The problem is that MicroPython for the PSoC6 doesn't have `poll` instructions.
+In the `check_serial_data` function, the microcontroller tries to read from the USB cable then waits instead of properly polls.
+Therefore, it sometimes correctly reads characters and sometimes misses them.

-#### 10.3.1 Option D: Microcontroller code, now with asyncIO
+#### 10.3.1 Option D: Microcontroller code, now with asyncIO, with the Arduino

 The Arduino language does not have asyncIO functions.
+Furthermore, the Arduino does not all for programs with multiple processes or multiple threads.

+Arduino does, however, have a [protothread library](https://roboticsbackend.com/arduino-protothreads-tutorial/).
+It may be possible to use protothreads to get the microcontroller to both read characters from the USB cable and spin the motor in a way that seems simultaneous.

 #### 10.3.2 Sending motor controls from the computer
 In this section, we write the Python code that runs on the computer for this example.
 Close the Mu, ArduinoLab, or Arduino IDE, and open the IDLE IDE.
 This code will send numerical values from the computer, over the USB cable, to the microcontroller.